Analyzing ATAC Sequencing: A Helpful Guide

 Chromosomes, Chromatin, and Nucleosomes | Some Building Blocks

 There’s a link here between epigenetics and ATAC sequencing: chromatin.
-To gain the full picture of chromatin and its importance, let’s build up the pyramid-like hierarchy of DNA building blocks:
+To gain the full picture of the chromatin region and its importance, let’s build up the pyramid-like hierarchy of DNA building blocks:

 - Nucleosomes – Starting at the bottom, nucleosomes are DNA strands that are wrapped around 8 histone proteins.
 These are then further wrapped tighter by additional proteins to create the chromatin structure.

 - Chromatin – The nucleosomes combine with other proteins to make up the chromatin fibers.
 There are two forms of chromatin: euchromatin (which is transcribed) and heterochromatin, which is inactive (not transcribed).
 Along with additional proteins, the chromatin forms the structure of chromosomes.

 - Chromosomes – The human genome is encoded into the 23 chromosome pairs, located within every cell.
 These chromosomes hold all the information about the organism.
 In the case of humans, that includes how tall we can be, the color of our hair, all the way down to the shape of our pelvic bones.
 That’s about 3 billion base pairs packaged up into nucleosomes, which are tightly bound into chromatin, which are further bound into strange shapes—chromosomes.